-markets, and a fixed income market) and an ATS:

-2. Connect to the market data of five registered exchanges (five equities exchanges, two options markets, and a fixed income market); and
+- 1. Access the trading and execution services of five registered exchanges (five equities markets, two options markets, and a fixed income market) and an ATS; - 2.
+Connect to the market data of five registered exchanges (five equities exchanges, two options markets, and a fixed income market); and - 3.
 Connect to the NMS feeds.

 A User may connect to the NMS feeds through the IP network or LCN.
-Until recently the operating committee for the CTA and CQ Plans ("CTA/CQ Plans") mandated use of the IP network to access the NMS feeds.12 As a result, all LCN connections to the NMS feeds go through the IP network before reaching the NMS feeds, 13 and so using the LCN to connect to an NMS feed is slower than using the IP network.14
+Until recently the operating committee for the CTA and CQ Plans ("CTA/CQ Plans") mandated use of the IP network to access the NMS feeds.
+As a result, all LCN connections to the NMS feeds go through the IP network before reaching the NMS feeds, and so using the LCN to connect to an NMS feed is slower than using the IP network.